Writing a basic script

 Environment variables

-There are several environment variables that will be available when a transformation script runs in hotglue during a sync job:
+There are several environment variables that will be available when a transformation script runs in hotglue during a job:

 Environment Variable | Description |